-Some of our services are streamed on Facebook from a camera at the east end of the Nave facing east, and the recording made available thereafter on the Cathedral's Facebook page.
+Many of our services are streamed on Facebook, and the recording made available thereafter on the Cathedral's Facebook page.
 An official photographer may be on duty.
 Your attendance constitutes your consent to be included in any filming, photographing, audio recording or broadcast.
 If you do not wish a photograph of you or a child in your care to be used by the Cathedral, please speak to a member of the Cathedral team.